 Rafa Benítez’s side were hammered 4-1 at Old Trafford back in November despite Dwight Gayle giving Newcastle the lead on the road.

 Since then Benítez has brought in three loan signings during the January transfer window.
 Slovakian goalkeeper Martin Dúbravka joined from Sparta Prague, winger Kenedy from Chelsea and striker Islam Slimani from Leicester City.

-Assuming the 22-year-old starts on the left wing as he has done in his previous two games then he’ll come up against Manchester United captain Antonio Valencia, according to the Sports Daily.
+Assuming the 22-year-old starts on the left wing as he has recently then he’ll come up against Manchester United captain Antonio Valencia, according to the Sports Daily.

 The Ecuadorian has been one of the best right-back’s in the Premier League both this season and over the past couple of years.
 However, the 32-year-old can be expected to face a tough task up against the Brazilian who is both quick and skillful and loves to run at the opposition.